tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/run-java-flight-recorder-jfr/run-java-flight-recorder-jfr.md

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 * You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
 * Access to the cloud environment and resources configured in [Lab 1](?lab=set-up-and-enable-lcm-on-jms).
+* Have java applications running in your instance from [Lab 5: Track Java Servers](?lab=track-java-servers).

 ## Task 1: Submit Java Flight Recorder Work Request